Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-\textit{Proof of 3.6.} We will use the graphs $G_1,G_2,G_3$ constructed in 3.8 as the building blocks for constructing $G$.
-For each $G_i$, we may define a graph $H_i$ with $|E(H_i)| = |E(G_i)|+1$ and $h^1(H_i) = h^1(G_i)-1$ obtained by duplicating the edge $[vw]$ and then separating the two ends, i.e. $H_i$ will begin and end with a copy $[vw]$, like in our pictorial representation of the $G_i$.
+\begin{proof}[Proof of Claim 3.8] We will use the graphs $G_1,G_2,G_3$ constructed in Claim 3.10 as the building blocks for constructing $G$.
+For each $G_i$, we may define a graph $H_i$ with $|E(H_i)| = |E(G_i)|+1$ and $h^1(H_i) = h^1(G_i)-1$ obtained by duplicating the edge $[vw]$ and then separating the two ends, i.e. $H_i$ will begin and end with a copy $[vw]$.

 Starting with some $G_i$, we may insert copies of various $H_j$'s at the edges which are copies of $[vw]$.
-Note that we may glue the functions from vertices to ${\mathbb F}_p$ and crucially, the property of being eigenvectors with eigenvalue $5/3$ is preserved since any collections of vertices consisting of some arbitrary vertex and all its neighbors is contained isomorphically in some $G_i$.
+Note that we may glue the functions from vertices to ${\mathbf F}_p$ and crucially, the property of being eigenvectors with eigenvalue $5/3$ is preserved since any collections of vertices consisting of some arbitrary vertex and all its neighbors is contained isomorphically in some $G_i$.
 It is also not hard to see that the conditions $\hat{\lambda}(v) \neq \hat{\lambda}(w)$ if $1 \leq \text{dist}(v,w) \leq 2$ respectively $\deg v \neq 3$ if $v$ has some neighbor of degree $3$ are preserved as well through this process.
 To ensure $h^1(G) =g$, it is enough to insert $H_3$ precisely $g-1$ times throughout the process.
-Finally, since $ \# E(G_1) $ and $ \# E(G_2) $ are coprime, the elementary "coin problem" ensures that $G$ may have any sufficiently high number of edges. $\Box$
+Finally, since $|E(G_1)|$ and $|E(G_2)|$ are coprime, the elementary coin problem ensures that $G$ may have any sufficiently high number of edges. \end{proof}